MixinNetwork/mvm.dev/src/bridge/deposit.md

 # Cross-Chain Deposit

-We will talk about how to cross-chain deposit with MVM Bridge Contract
+We will introduce you how to cross-chain deposit with MVM Bridge Contract

 ## Steps